Rikhil-Nell/job_search_bot/src/dependencies/prompt.md

 - User: "find jobs in New York" → Only filter by `city: "New York"`
 - User: "acting jobs under $5000" → Only filter by `max_salary: 5000`
 - User: "remote director positions" → Only filter by `job_type: "remote"` and `title: "director"`

+### Handling Multiple Search Terms
+- If a user asks for multiple roles in one query (e.g., "director or assistant director roles"), perform a single, broader search.
+Call the get_jobs tool once using the most general term (e.g., title: "director").
+The database search is designed to find related roles.
+Do not make multiple tool calls for each term.

 ### User Data Integration
 **ONLY** use user profile data when explicitly requested: